For Armenians Fleeing Nagorno-Karabakh, ‘Losing It Is Everything’

 Correction, Dec.
 1, 2020: The Lachin corridor road leads to Armenia.
 A previous version of this article misstated the road’s destination.

-Liz Cookman is a freelance journalist based in Istanbul covering Turkey, Syria, and the wider Middle East.
+Liz Cookman is a journalist based in Ukraine covering the human cost of the war.
+Twitter: @Liz_Cookman

 More from Foreign Policy